RafaelArutjunjan/InformationGeometry.jl/docs/src/index.md

 # InformationGeometry

-Documentation for **InformationGeometry.jl**, a Julia package for differential-geometric analyses of statistical problems.
+This is the documentation of **InformationGeometry.jl**, a Julia package for differential-geometric analyses of statistical problems.

 | **Build Status** |
 |:----------------:|